GCBallesteros/NotebookNavigator.nvim/README.md

   -- Current options: "iron" for iron.nvim, "toggleterm" for toggleterm.nvim,
   -- or "auto" which checks which of the above are installed repl_provider = "auto",
+  -- Syntax based highlighting.
+If you don't want to install mini.hipattners or -- enjoy a more minimalistic look syntax_highlight = false,
   -- (Optional) for use with `mini.hipatterns` to highlight cell markers cell_highlight_group = "Folded",
 }